Skip to main content

 - (void)decodeWithData:(NSData *)data;

-• Define Message Type Name: The defined message type name must be consistent across all platforms; otherwise, messages cannot be exchanged.
-To avoid conflicts with the SDK's default message type names, do not use type names that start with RC:.
+• Define Message Type Name: The message type name must be consistent across all platforms to ensure interoperability.
+Avoid using names starting with RC: to prevent conflicts with SDK default message types.

 + (NSString *)getObjectName;